dleicht/BGS/README.md

 - A Restore Tool.
 - Running unattended as a background task (without any gui), in order to run every couple of days or so?
-- Backups on a per game/emulator basis (almost there)
-- Better compression mechanism
 - Implement other cloud services